TomasLira/Algorithms/Problems/questions.md

 - **Time Complexity**:
   Depends on the algorithm used (e.g., Kruskal's or Prim's algorithm).

 49. **Number of Provinces**
 - **Description**:
   There are `n` cities.
 Some of them are connected, while some are not.
 If city `a` is connected directly with city `b`, and city `b` is connected directly with city `c`, then city `a` is connected indirectly with city `c`.
 A **province** is a group of directly or indirectly connected cities and no other cities outside of the group.
 You are given an `n x n` matrix `isConnected` where `isConnected[i][j] = 1` if the `i`th city and the `j`th city are directly connected, and `isConnected[i][j] = 0` otherwise.
 Return the total number of provinces.
 - **Time Complexity**:
   O(n²) for a DFS or BFS approach.

+50. **Connected Components: Weakly or Strongly Connected?**
+   - **Description**:
+   Given a directed graph with `V` vertices and `E` edges, determine whether the graph is weakly or strongly connected.
+A graph is **strongly connected** if every vertex is reachable from every other vertex via directed paths.
+It is **weakly connected** if replacing all directed edges with undirected ones results in a connected graph.
+   - **Time Complexity**:
+   O(V + E), using Kosaraju's or Tarjan's algorithm to identify strongly connected components.

+51. **Find the Weakest Point in the Graph**
+   - **Description**:
+   Identify the smallest subset of vertices or edges in a graph whose removal will disconnect the graph.
+For vertex connectivity, find the minimum number of vertices whose removal separates the graph.
+For edge connectivity, find the minimum number of edges to achieve the same.
+   - **Time Complexity**:
+   O(V * E), leveraging flow-based algorithms like Edmonds-Karp for edge connectivity or DFS-based methods for articulation points.

+52. **Tree Identification**
+   - **Description**:
+   Given an undirected graph, determine whether it is a tree.
+A graph is a tree if it is connected and contains no cycles.
+   - **Time Complexity**:
+   O(V + E), by performing a DFS or BFS to check for cycles and connectivity.

+53. **Is Your Graph a Directed Acyclic Graph (DAG)?**
+   - **Description**:
+   Determine whether a directed graph is acyclic.
+If the graph is a DAG, compute the shortest path from a given source `s` to all vertices using a topological sort.
+Shortest path is calculated as:
+   $$
+   d(s, j) = \min_{(i, j) \in E} \{ d(s, i) + w(i, j) \}
+   $$
+   Use the same approach (replacing `min` with `max`) to find the longest path in a DAG.
+   - **Time Complexity**:
+   O(V + E) for topological sorting and path calculation.

+54. **Shortest Cycle in a Graph**
+   - **Description**:
+   Find the shortest cycle (or **girth**) in an undirected or directed graph.
+Use all-pairs shortest path algorithms (e.g., Floyd-Warshall) to compute cycles by identifying paths that return to the starting vertex.
+   - **Time Complexity**:
+   O(V³) using Floyd-Warshall or O(V * (V + E)) with BFS for each vertex in unweighted graphs.

+55. **Maximum Matching in a Bipartite Graph**
+   - **Description**:
+   Given a bipartite graph, find the maximum matching—a set of edges such that no two edges share a vertex.
+This corresponds to assigning workers to tasks optimally, ensuring no worker or task is overloaded.
+   - **Time Complexity**:
+   O(V * E), using the Hopcroft-Karp algorithm.

+56. **Minimum Edge Cover**
+   - **Description**:
+   Find the largest subset of edges such that every vertex in the graph is incident to at least one edge.
+This involves ensuring all tasks in an assignment problem are covered, even if it requires assigning multiple workers.
+   - **Time Complexity**:
+   O(V³) using maximum matching and transformations.

+57. **Chinese Postman Problem (Eulerian Circuit)**
+   - **Description**:
+   Find the shortest tour in a graph that traverses every edge at least once.
+If the graph is Eulerian (i.e., all vertices have even degree), the problem is trivial.
+If not, pair up odd-degree vertices to create an Eulerian graph.
+   - **Time Complexity**:
+   O(V³), involving matching algorithms and shortest path calculations.

+58. **Graph Connectivity: Smallest Cut-Set**
+   - **Description**:
+   Identify the smallest subset of vertices or edges whose removal disconnects the graph or separates two given vertices (`s` and `t`).
+Applications include network reliability and communication planning.
+   - **Time Complexity**:
+   O(V * E), leveraging max-flow min-cut theorem or DFS-based articulation point algorithms.